Subnet 1 Current Competitions

 Additional details:

-Miners code reveals 1 day after the evaluation.
+Miners code is revealed 1 day after evaluation.

 Multiple submissions: